maximus-lee-678/MadeInBandcamp/README.rst

 🚓 Roadmap
 -----------

-Currently does not properly support songs with UTF-8 encoding, retrieves the song but does not load song name or metadata properly.
+* Currently does not properly support songs with UTF-8 encoding, retrieves the song but does not load song name or metadata properly.
+* Update to new CLI display method.

 🖥️ VS2022 Setup
 ---------------